Who is Eamon Hale?

 I was born in Warrnambool, before growing up in Melbourne.

-Growing up, all I ever wanted to be was a soldier, and I joined the Army Reserve and the Royal Australian Armoured Corps in 2004 whilst still in Year 11 of High School and 17 years old.
+As a kid, all I ever wanted to be was a soldier, and I joined the Army Reserve and the Royal Australian Armoured Corps in 2004 whilst still in Year 11 of High School and 17 years old.

 I finished school in 2005 and in 2006 began full-time Army service.